Irrational Fatou components in non-Archimedean dynamics: Introduction

 \textsc{Baker} \cite{Bak76} provided the first examples of complex entire functions with a (multiply-connected) wandering \textsc{Fatou} component.
 See~\cite{Ber11,KisShi08} for further examples. \textsc{Sullivan} showed that every \textsc{Fatou} component of a complex rational map is preperiodic~\cite{Sul85a}. \mbox{\textsc{Astorg}}, \textsc{Buff}, \textsc{Dujardin}, \textsc{Peters}, and \textsc{Raissy} \cite{AstBufDujPetRai16} gave the first example of a polynomial endomorphism of~$\C^2$ with a wandering \textsc{Fatou} component, and \textsc{Berger} and \textsc{Biebler} \cite{BerBie23} later provided the first example of a polynomial automorphism of~$\C^2$ with the same property.

 \textsc{Benedetto}~\cite{Ben02a,Ben06} gave the first examples of a non-\textsc{Archimedean} rational map with a nontrivial wandering \textsc{Fatou} component.
 These examples occur when the residue characteristic~$p$ of~$K$ is strictly positive and involve polynomials of degree~$p + 1$.
-See also the examples provided by \mbox{\textsc{Nopal-Coello}} \cite{0Nop2404} involving quadratic rational maps with ${p = 2}$. \textsc{Fern{\'a}ndez Lamilla} \cite{0Fer0503} showed that such examples are, in fact, common: The set of rational maps of degree~$p + 1$ with a nontrivial wandering \textsc{Fatou} component is somewhere dense in the space of rational maps of degree~$p + 1$.
+See also the examples provided by \mbox{\textsc{Nopal-Coello}} \cite{0Nop2404} involving quadratic rational maps with ${p = 2}$. \textsc{Fern{\'a}ndez Lamilla} \cite{0Fer0503} showed that such examples are, in fact, common: The set of rational maps of degree~$d$ at least~$p + 1$ with a nontrivial wandering \textsc{Fatou} component is somewhere dense in the space of rational maps of degree~$d$.
 In these results, wild ramification plays a crucial r{\^o}le. \textsc{Trucco} \cite{Tru15} provided examples of polynomials with a nontrivial wandering \textsc{Fatou} component without wild ramification.
-These wandering components arise from the intricate combinatorics of the map.
+These wandering components arise from the \textsc{Fibonacci} combinatorics of the map.

-We derive Theorems~\ref{t:wandering-irrationally} and~\ref{t:wandering-rationally} from an explicit computation of specific wandering components (Main Theorem in~\S\ref{s:main-theorem}) constructed by \textsc{Benedetto} in~\cite{Ben02a}.
+The main ingredient in the proof of Theorems~\ref{t:wandering-irrationally} and~\ref{t:wandering-rationally} is an explicit computation of specific wandering \textsc{Fatou} components (\cref{t:main} in~\cref{s:main-theorem}) constructed by \textsc{Benedetto} in~\cite{Ben02a}.
 To construct nontrivial wandering \textsc{Fatou} components, the papers~\cite{Ben02a,Ben06,0Fer0503,0Nop2404} compute diameters of the iterates of a small ball that remain outside the wild ramification locus, where the map acts locally as an affine map.
 Computing the diameter of a nontrivial wandering \textsc{Fatou} component exactly requires controlling the diameter of the iterates of a ball that passes through the wild ramification locus infinitely often.
 The computations are more delicate.